This is a Thought Leadership article by PrimeGlobal firm Clayton & McKervey PC.

 Clayton & McKervey PC

 Headquartered near the international border of the U.S. and Canada, Clayton & McKervey is a Detroit-based, full-service accounting and business advisory firm focused on global business.
 The firm’s clientele includes closely held, middle-market, growth-oriented companies.
-Since 1953, Clayton & McKervey has created a strong reputation, both domestically and internationally, with four types of clients:Learn more
+Since 1953, Clayton & McKervey has created a strong reputation, both domestically and internationally, with four types of clients, U.S. entities with operations in other countries, foreign entities expanding to the U.S., businesses with international growth plans and clients in need of transfer pricing service.Learn more